What Happened When We Decided To ‘Unschool’ Reading

-Something that people have often asked ask is, “Isn’t she missing out on books?”
+Something that people have often asked ask is, “Don’t they miss out before they can read fluently?”

 When she wants to Google something she gives the spelling a go herself and asks for help when she needs it.
 She plays Minecraft and learns what words say through direct context.

 Q: When do kids start reading?
 A: When they need to.